Jozlyn998/ECA-6102---CO4-AT2-/README.md

 **Working:**

-After entering the login details, a verification code is sent to the user's registered email address.
-The user enters the code to verify the login.
+It is similar to SMS-Based OTP but here after entering the login details, a verification code is sent to the user's registered email address.
+Then user enters the code to verify the login process.

 **Advantages:**

-•	Easy to implement.
+•	It is easy to implement.

 •	Does not require any extra hardware.